hmrc/play-language/README.md

     ->     /                                    language.Routes
 ```

-Additionally, add the following to the application conf file:
+Additionally, add the following to the application conf file for each language you support:

 ```
     application.langs="en,cy"